 Few things are more relaxing than a nice hot bath after a long day.
 If it’s time for you to replace your bathtub, why not take your relaxing baths to the next level?
-Purchasing a massage bathtub can turn your bathroom into a home spa for the ultimate sense of rest and relaxation.
+Purchasing a massage bathtub, also known as a jetted bathtub, is a step up from a traditional alcove tub or freestanding tub.
+It can turn your bathroom into a home spa for the ultimate sense of rest and relaxation.

-Massage bathtubs are designed to provide hydrotherapy and relaxation to your skin and muscles as you bathe.
-Most massage tubs use jets – either whirlpool or air jets – to massage your muscles, improve skin clarity, and give you the full pampering experience.
+Massage bathtubs are designed to provide hydrotherapy and relaxation by massaging your skin and muscles as you bathe.
+These massage tubs use jets – either whirlpool jets or air jets – to massage your muscles, improve skin clarity, and give you the full pampering experience.

-Continue reading for more information on the two most common types of massage tubs—air tubs and hydro tubs– including the different jets they use and how they function differently.
-Modernize will help you decide on the best type of massage bathtub for your needs.
+Continue reading for more information on the two most common types of massage tubs—air tubs and hydro tubs.
+We discuss the different jets they use and how they function differently.
+Modernize will help you decide on the best type of massage bathtub for you.

 Air tubs have thousands of tiny bubbles that surround the body and invigorate the senses.:

 Includes adjustable jets

 Air tub jets can also be adjusted – you can keep them on a low setting if you desire a more gentle massage, or turn it up to have a more rigorous experience.
 New air massage tubs can range in price from $1,000 to $15,000.

 Factors that can influence the overall cost to install this type of jetted bathtub include the size and shape, the tub’s required voltage, features, and whether or not you need a contractor to make adjustments in your bathroom.